 Related party transactions may be entered into with directors in the normal course of business through the issuance of mortgage loans.
 Transactions with related parties are made on the same terms and conditions applicable to non-related parties.
-There were no loans to related parties secured on properties as at 31 March 2022 (2021: £nil).
+There were no loans to related parties as at 31 March 2022 (2021: £nil).